 - FDI Inflow:

-Rampant corruption and weak state institutions make it almost impossible to combat threats posed by transnational gangs and organized criminal groups.
-Honduras has the world’s highest murder rate.
+Rampant corruption and weak state institutions make it virtually impossible to combat violent transnational gangs and organized criminal groups.
+Honduras has one of the world’s highest murder rates.
 The court system is weak and inefficient, and resolution of disputed cases can take years.
 Laws and practices regarding real estate differ substantially from those in more developed countries, and fraudulent deeds and titles are common.